Welcome to all universities based outside the UK with an interest in the Student Digital Experience Tracker!

 - We are able to provide translation of the survey questions into a number of other languages.
 You will be asked about your requirements when you sign up.
 We are not able to translate any of the guidance materials at this time.

 You can run the survey at any time after you sign up – we recommend a two-week window with the option to extend by a week to get maximum participation.
-Your survey must be completed and all responses recorded before 31st May 2018, when all surveys close for benchmarking.
+Your survey must be completed and all responses recorded before 29 June 2018, when all surveys close.

 You will continue to have access to your data until 31 July 2018 when the pilot project comes to an end.
 During this time you may be asked to give feedback on your experience.